carter4299/windows-scroll-direction/readme.md

 <h3 align="center"> 🔭 How It Works ⚡ </h3>

 - Be on a Windows PC
-- Right click to run program as Administrator
 - Have a somewhat modern mouse
-- Restart your computer after running the program.

 1. Get mouse ID
 ```powershell